sitespeedio/sitespeed.io/docs/documentation/onlinetest/index.md

 npm install @sitespeed.io/testrunner -g
 ```

-The testrunner can either use our [pre-made sitespeed.io Docker container](https://hub.docker.com/r/sitespeedio/sitespeed.io) (then you need to install Docker) or usa npm installed sitespeeed.io.
-If you choose not to use Docker, then you can follow [these instructions](https://www.sitespeed.io/documentation/sitespeed.io/installation/#using-node-js) to get sitespeed.io up and running.
+The test runner can either use our [pre-made sitespeed.io Docker container](https://hub.docker.com/r/sitespeedio/sitespeed.io) (in which case you need to install Docker) or use the npm-installed sitespeed.io.
+If you choose not to use Docker, follow [these instructions](https://www.sitespeed.io/documentation/sitespeed.io/installation/#using-node-js) to get sitespeed.io up and running.

 ### Install the dependencies
-You need to have Redis (like), PostgerSQL and somewhere to store the HTML result.
+You need to have KeyDB (or a similar message broker that follow the Redis APIs), PostgreSQL and somewhere to store the HTML result.
 If you don't want to handle the dependencies yourself you can use [our docker compose file](https://github.com/sitespeedio/onlinetest/blob/main/docker-compose.yml).
 You need to have Docker and Docker compose installed to run it.

-You need the docker compose file, easiest for testing is to clone the repo.
+To get the Docker Compose file, the easiest way for testing is to clone the repository:

 ```bash
 git clone https://github.com/sitespeedio/onlinetest.git